jdk1900/NFL/README.md

 # NFL
-a simple validation form using HTML5,CSS and JS.
+A simple validation form using HTML5,CSS and JS for testing purposes.